 Swimming Tapes are a London-based indie five piece releasing nostalgic, dreamy guitar music, drawing comparisons with the likes of Real Estate, Belle & Sebastian and Day Wave, who the band supported after the release of their self-produced debut track Souvenirs in summer 2016.

 Tamzene is a young singer-songwriter from the coastal town of Cromarty in the Scottish Highlands.
 A highly talented multi-instrumentalist, she started learning piano and violin when she was eight years old, encouraged by her saxophonist stepfather and salsa teaching mother.
 Aged 14 she further extended her musical dexterity by quickly picking up guitar and embarked on writing her own material.
 Her early influences came from hearing the Roberta Flack, Aretha Franklin and Eva Cassidy songs played around the home and she quickly progressed to immersing herself in the sound of artists including Nina Simone, Birdy and Alicia Keys.

 Hull-born Leeds-based four-piece The Hubbards are a band with the world at their feet.
 Having already notched up supports slots for the likes of stadium stars Foals and The 1975, not to mention slots at BBC Radio 1's Big Weeked, The Great Escape and Dot to Dot Festivals, the mainstream success is very much theirs for the taking.

-See 2 tour dates featuring The Hubbards
+See The Hubbards tour dates

 Formed in late 2017 out of the Brixton Hill based Muddy Yard Collective, Wooze are the Korean/British duo of Theo Spark and Jamie She.